Battle of Verneuil: Background

 In 1424, France was still recovering from the 1415 disaster at Agincourt, and the northern provinces were in the hands of the English following Henry V's conquest of Normandy.
-The Dauphin (heir to the French throne) Charles had been disinherited due to the 1420 Treaty of Troyes and, upon the death of his father Charles VI in October 1422, his status as King of France was recognised only in the regions still not occupied by the English, namely the south of the country (less the province of Guyenne in the southwest).
+The Dauphin (heir to the French throne) Charles had been disinherited according to the terms of the 1420 Treaty of Troyes and, upon the death of his father Charles VI in October 1422, his status as King of France was recognised only in the regions still not occupied by the English, namely the south of the country (less the province of Guyenne in the southwest).
 The civil war between the pro-Dauphin Armagnacs and the pro-English Burgundians showed no sign of ending.

 The death of Henry V in August 1422, two months before that of Charles VI, brought no relief to the French, as the continuing English war effort was managed by Henry's brother Bedford, acting as regent for the nine-month-old Henry VI.
 The Dauphin desperately needed soldiers, and looked to Scotland, France's old ally, to provide essential military aid.